-Quiz: why is there no such side condition in the explicit variant of System F?
+Quiz: why is there no such side condition in the type-passing variant of System F?
 Or is there one, and where?

-Quiz: why is there no such side condition in the explicit variant of System F?
+Quiz: why is there no such side condition in the type-passing variant of System F?
 Or is there one, and where?